lupyuen/lupyuen.github.io/src/testbot.md

 }
 ```

+# Pass Through to Oz64

+_But this Expect Script runs on Build & Test Server?
+Not Test Controller?_

-But these commands will only work when we tell __Test Controller__ (Linux SBC) to pass them through to Oz64.
-That's why our __Expect Script__ does this at the top: [oz64.exp](https://github.com/lupyuen/nuttx-build-farm/blob/main/oz64.exp)
+Ah the commands above will only work when our Build & Test Server tells __Test Controller__ (Linux SBC) to pass them through to Oz64.

+That's why our __Expect Script__ does this on Build & Test Server: [oz64.exp](https://github.com/lupyuen/nuttx-build-farm/blob/main/oz64.exp)

 ```bash
 ## For every 1 character sent, wait 1 millisecond